 Cricketers have played their first matches on a new synthetic wicket installed at Yinnar Recreation Reserve.
 The new pitch, which has a protective cover for the football season, was repositioned away from the western oval's centre circle to preserve the integrity of the playing surface.
-Federal Member for Gippsland Darren Chester said the \$20,000 project was partly funded with a \$5000 grant from the Federal Government's #lovegippsland Communities Stronger Program.
-Project partners included the Yinnar Recreation Reserve Committee of Management and Latrobe City Council through its Community Grants program.
-"I hope the higher quality playing surface will enhance players' enjoyment of playing at the western oval," Mr Chester said.
+Federal Member for Gippsland Darren Chester said the \$20,000 project was partly funded with a \$5000 grant from the Federal Government's #lovegippsland Communities Stronger Project partners included the Yinnar Recreation Reserve Committee of Management and Latrobe City Council through its Community Grants program.
+"I hope the higher quality ADVERTISING WORKS playing surface will enhance players' enjoyment of playing at the western oval," Mr Chester said.
 "I also hope it will draw more football and cricket matches to Yinnar.
 Greater involvement in local sport helps to create healthy, connected communities, while local businesses will always welcome the trade created by visiting teams, their supporters and other spectators."
 Yinnar Recreation Reserve project manager Peter Quigley said footballers would also benefit from the relocation of the wicket.
 "The old wicket was covered in soil and grass in the football season.
-Unfortunately, the grass didn't have enough time to get well-established, so the 16th M. Dear.
-Tuesday January 3, 2017.

-centre circle was always the

-boggiest part of the ground,"

-we've levelled the centre

-bounce area and off-set the

-to the ground's surface will

-help us attract more football

-matches, such as finals and

-interleague matches, as well

-as providing a better surface

-improvements to our local

-sporting infrastructure will

-also help us to boost player

-numbers and community

-involvement with the Yinnar

-Football and Netball Club and

-the Morwell Tigers Yinnar

-Cricket Club, which call this

-We are hoping these

-"As part of this project,

-We hope the improvements

-Mr Quigley said.
+Unfortunately, the grass didn't have enough time to get well-established, so the centre circle was always the boggiest part of the ground," Mr Quigley said.
+"As part of this project, we've levelled the centre bounce area and off-set the We hope the improvements to the ground's surface will help us attract more football matches, such as finals and interleague matches, as well as providing a better surface all year round.
+We are hoping these improvements to our local sporting infrastructure will also help us to boost player numbers and community Churchill Bowls Club The Churchill Bowls Club is looking forward to an exciting 2017 with the club organising barefoot bowls and twilight bowls, planned to commence early in February and running through to March/ April.
+The club will also be fielding teams in the West Gippsland Bowls Pennant competition starting later this year.
+Any person interested in joining the Churchill Bowls Club, can contact the Bowls Club on 5122 1860, there are a number of membership packages available.
+Our popular Thursday night Indoor Bowls which is open to the general public, recommenced on Thursday February 2, starting at 7pm.
+The cost for the night is \$4.00 and a light supper with tea or coffee is served.
+The club would like to congratulate the winner of our Christmas Hamper raffle W. Brown, who hails from Chadstone, Melbourne.
+On behalf of the club I like to thank all those who supported fundraising venture buying tickets, thus contributing to the successful outcome of our fundraiser.
+The Churchill Bowls Club website is nearly complete with just some minor issues to be ironed out.
+We hope to have our site up and running by next issue.
+We are currently working the construction and installation of shade shelters and seating around the perimeter of the green for health, safety and comfort of our members and guests.
+We hope to have four of these shelters up by the end of February.